SSMP Highlight: Skidmore Retiree Project

 "If you’re an interviewer, rather than just being in a conversation with somebody, you learn to listen so much better."

-Emily interviewed recent retiree John Anzalone (French) who was convinced to delay his retirement in order to become the principal investigator for the grant proposal that created Project VIS, Media & Film Studies, and MDOCS.
+Emily interviewed recent retiree John Anzalone (French) who was convinced to delay his retirement in order to become the principal investigator for the grant proposal that created Project VIS, the Media and Film Studies Program and MDOCS.